M4he/Linux/JACK/PA_through_JACK/README.md

 This is guide is a rough guideline that sums up the steps I have done for my systems.
 It has only been tested on Debian 8 (Jessie) so far, thus YMMV!
 If you succeed or fail using this guide, you can drop a feedback in the 'Issues' section of my GitHub repo if you want.

 The following section will give a short overview of the goals and approaches of this guide.
-If you are not interested skip to chapter 'Setup' below.
+If you are not interested skip to chapter [Setup](#setup) below.

 ## Who is this guide intended for
 This is for audiophiles and perfectionists alike.